-- 8 ounce roll of Pillsbury Crescent Rolls
+- 8 ounces Pillsbury Crescent Dough

 - 1 package cocktail franks

-- 1 egg
+- 1 large egg

-Start by removing the crescent dough from the package and laying it out on a cutting board, since you will be cutting it.
+Start by removing the crescent dough from the package and laying it out on a cutting board since you will be cutting it.

 Then remove the cocktail franks.
 I drained mine so that they would drip dry.
-If yours are still wet, just dry them with a paper towel.
+If yours are still wet, dry them with a paper towel.

-I used my own judgment and wrapped the dough around the Cocktail frank and then cut off the excess.
+I used my judgment and wrapped the dough around the Cocktail frank and then cut off the excess.
 Otherize, just cut each triangle into 4ths, which is plenty.

 Brush the beaten egg and generously shake on the Everything seasoning.